LulzLoL231/crypto/README.md

 # LulzCrypto

-LulzCrypto – cleartext + JWT + lulzcode = simple way for some encrypting.
+LulzCrypto – Simple way for some encrypting.

 Encrypt cleartext by JWT, encode it with lulzcode, and upload it to pastebin.